-The Law Office of Attorney Adam S. Kutner and Associates has been providing trusted representation to injured victims in Nevada for more than 21 years.
+The Law Office of Attorney Adam S. Kutner and Associates has been providing trusted representation to injured victims in Henderson, Summerlin or anywhere in the Las Vegas valley for more than 21 years.
 Mr. Kutner practices primarily in the area of personal injury cases with an emphasis in auto accidents, pedestrian accidents, dog bites, slip and fall, wrongful death and bad faith insurance claims.

 Using his legal expertise and experience as a former insurance defense attorney, Mr. Kutner will ensure that you get the maximum settlement for your injury as quickly as possible.
 He will also help you get any additional compensation you may need as you recover, including getting you to the right doctor and helping you get your car repaired or replaced.

 In the state of Nevada, if you’re injured or your property is damaged through the actions or inactions of a negligent third party, you may have the legal right to seek restitution from that third party.
 Nevada’s personal injury laws detail both the circumstances under which you may be compensated for the harm that was done to you as well as the types of compensation to which you may be entitled.
 Personal injury is a tort, so your case will be heard in the civil court system.